 .config file containing your configuration downloads to your system.

 To export all the configuration changes you’ve made in System Settings, click the System Settings options button (), then click Export All Settings.
 The

 .config files for all the entries you edited then download in a ZIP file.

-To make these configurations active in the destination Liferay Portal system, simply unzip and place the
+To make these configurations active in the destination system, unzip and place the

 .config files in the

-Awesome!
 Now you know what System Settings is and how to use it.
-All that’s left is to explore the entries to see what configuration options you can make.
+All that’s left is to explore the entries to see what configuration options are available.
 If you aren’t sure what something does, check the documentation for the feature you’re interested in, as specific configurations are covered there.